Launching AI Pilots: Why Change Management Will Keep You Ahead In The Race

 Creating a central AI governance team with the right mindset and culture is fundamental for managing risk effectively.
 This team should agree on ideal principles and behaviours that will guide them to understand, identify and mitigate risks while establishing standards that support responsible scaling.
 But it is equally important they are willing to take calculated risks, approve AI pilots and encourage fast learning.
 Maintaining momentum from ideation to mobilisation and productionisation is critical for success and organisations should avoid imposing excessive red tape, which can slow progress and stifle innovation.

+Case Study: Defining principles and behaviours for effective AI governance.
+Challenge: An AI governance team needed to evolve their mindset and develop a team culture that supported both effective AI risk management and value realisation.
 Solution: The team defined key principles and behaviours they were committed to applying to their ways of working.
 These focused on being supportive, pragmatic, responsible, action-oriented and transparent.
 Each month the AI governance team scored themselves against each key principle to determine how well they were living these behaviours, ensure they were holding themselves to account and to agree actionable improvements.
+Result: Embedding and actively monitoring the target culture increased the velocity of pilots going from ideation through to productionisation.
+Employee engagement within the AI governance team also improved, and the culture to manage risks became more balanced and effective. |

 4. People and Change Management